collens4/app/README.md

 # drupal-demo-application
 This repository will store the code to run the drupal application using helm

-# Deploy Ingress on GKE
+# Deploy Ingress Controller on GKE

 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.43.0/deploy/static/provider/cloud/deploy.yaml